Barney Kessel

-Barney Kessel (October 17, 1923 – May 6, 2004) was an American jazz guitarist born in Muskogee, Oklahoma.
+Barney Kessel (October 17, 1923 – May 6, 2004) was an American jazz guitarist.
 Known in particular for his knowledge of chords and inversions and chord-based melodies, he was a member of many prominent jazz groups as well as a "first call" guitarist for studio, film, and television recording sessions.
 Kessel was a member of the group of session musicians informally known as the Wrecking Crew.

-Biography
+Early life

+Kessel was born in Muskogee, Oklahoma in 1923 to a Jewish family.
+Kessel's father was an immigrant from Hungary who owned and operated a shoe shop.
+A self-taught guitarist, his only formal musical study was three months of guitar lessons at the age of 12.